ivan-zapreev/Distributed-Translation-Infrastructure/README.md

      * `memory_mapped_file_reader` - uses memory-mapped files which are faster than the `cstyle_file_reader` but consume twice the file size memory (virtual RAM).
 * `lm_builder_type` - currently there is just one builder type available: `lm_basic_builder<lm_model_reader>`.

-Note that not all of the combinations of the `lm_word_index` and `lm_model_type` can work together, this is reported runtime after the program is build.
+Note that not all of the combinations of the `lm_word_index` and `lm_model_type` can work together, this is reported run time after the program is build.
 Some additional details on the preferred configurations can be also found in the `./inc/server/lm/lm_consts.hpp` header file comments.
 The default, and the most optimal performance/memory ratio configuration, is:

 * `lm_word_index` being set to `hashing_word_index`
 * `lm_model_type` begin set to `h2d_map_trie<lm_word_index>`.